damianporchietto/ragify/TESTING.md

     questions = [line.strip() for line in f if line.strip()]

 # Configure model to test
-model_name = "openai"  # Change according to the model being tested
+model_name = "vertexai"  # Change according to the model being tested (openai or vertexai)

 # Folder for results
 results_dir = Path(f"results_{model_name}")